In this article, I take a look at some of the best yanagiba knives on the market today.

 - Famous knife brand

-If you’re not a fan of Amazon, there’s plenty of other options online for you to find a yanagiba.
+If you’re not a fan of the above, there’s plenty of other options online for you to find a yanagiba.
 There are too many to list, but here are some places to get you started:

 - Chefknivestogo full yanagiba selection